Creating a backup policy

 -

-Optionally, enable Fast backup to accelerate creating incremental backups.
-The presence of changes in the file will be determined by size, date, and last update time.
+Stoppedduring the scheduled backup.
+This is only supported for incremental backups. - Optionally, enable Fast backup to speed up incremental backups.
+Changes in the file will be determined by size, date, and last update time.
 If the option is disabled, Cloud Backup will compare the contents of all files with the backup contents.
 This option does not work for volumes with JFS, ReiserFS3, ReiserFS4, ReFS, or XFS file systems.

 -